Caesar-github/mpv/DOCS/man/vf.rst

     Also, keep in mind that most actual filters are available via the ``lavfi`` wrapper, which gives you access to most of libavfilter's filters.
 This includes all filters that have been ported from MPlayer to libavfilter.

+    Most filters are deprecated in some ways, unless they're only available in mpv (such as filters which deal with mpv specifics, or which are implemented in mpv only).

+    If a filter is not builtin, the ``lavfi-bridge`` will be automatically tried.
+This bridge does not support help output, and does not verify parameters before the filter is actually used.
+Although the mpv syntax is rather similar to libavfilter's, it's not the same.
+(Which means not everything accepted by vf_lavfi's ``graph`` option will be accepted by ``--vf``.)

 Video filters are managed in lists.
 There are a few commands to manage the filter list.